YTread Logo

 kart

-Unfortunately, he didn't record a reaction video this time, but did provide video of the race itself, without any new strategies. were used it was all just the tunnel jump on the hill jump one more time but you can see how tight he was cutting all his turns he was trying to leave no room for error so no one would beat their time so now we are as of 2014 vaj is in control of both choco mountain shortcut records and for the last decade discovery of new strategies has been pretty dormant but remember back in 2005 greg posted about a theoretical shortcut where he would fully jump over the wall at first and it would land on the track below for nine years seemed to be nothing more than theory and then in february 2014 greg posted this on the mario kart forums.
+Unfortunately, this time he did not record a reaction video, but provided a video of the race itself, no new strategies . were used, it was all just the tunnel jump into the hill jump once again, but you can see how well he was cutting all of his turns, he was trying to leave no room for error for anyone to beat his time, so now we're in 2014. vaj is in control of both Choco Mountain shortcut records and for the last decade the discovery of new strategies has been pretty dormant, but remember that in 2005 Greg posted about a theoretical shortcut where you would jump completely over the wall at first and you would land on it for nine years seemed to be nothing more than a theory and then in February 2014 Greg posted this on the Mario Kart forums.

-Greg mentioned the possibility of this trick and nine years later, he was the one who did it for the first time. hit the wall in the perfect spot, stayed to the left and was able to completely clear the wall to land on the track below, as you can see this trick would skip the whole loop at the start, just like the old jump jump did tunnel but instead of having lakitu pick you up while the timer is still ticking you just land and keep driving the key to this trick was the setup instead of sliding into the wall and using a mushroom you had to perform what is known as a grapple boost if you are holding b and use a mushroom while it touches a wall the wall initially holds it back and it dramatically increases its speed when released from the wall it will fly forward at a really high speed, so high that when it jumps off the wall it will be able to wipe it clean and sleep getting picked up by lakitu this trick would become known as the gregg style named for its creator he saved around two seconds on the old tunnel jump and during feb 2014 greg and zorin took turns bringing down the one lap record until it got to a 1588 held by greg now greg made his forum posted around 9:30 am.
+Greg mentioned the possibility of this trick and nine years later he was the one who did it for the first time.
+He hit the wall in the perfect spot, stayed left and was able to completely clear the wall to land on the track below, as you can see this trick would jump the entire circuit at the beginning, just like the old tunnel jump did, but instead of having lakitu.
+Pick yourself up while the timer is still ticking, you simply land and continue driving.
+The key to this trick was the setup instead of sliding into the wall and using a mushroom you had to perform what is known as a block boost if you hold b and use. a mushroom while touching a wall, the wall initially stops you and drastically increases your speed when you free yourself from the wall, you will fly forward at a really high speed, so high that when you jump off the wall you will be able to clear it completely and sleep being picked up by lakitu This trick would become known as the Gregg style named after its creator, it saved around two seconds on the old tunnel jump and during February 2014, Greg and Zorin took turns lowering the one lap record until it reached 1588 held by greg now greg posted his forum around 9:30 am on february 2, 2014 mario kart 64 players from all over the world immediately flocked to the thread to congratulate him on his find, some were amazed by the find while others were shocked.

 history

-You've got three mushrooms to work with in time trials, so you could hit three weather tanks one on each lap and finish the entire race super fast in under 20 seconds, possibly so Late 2014 the question had to be asked. of how many weather tanks someone could hit in a single run over a period of time.
-The answer was only one. in november 2014 both were done by running a weather tanker at first and then trying to land as many hill jumps as possible after on january 16, 2015 abny once again made
+You'll be given three mushrooms to work with in the time trials, so you could hit three weather tanks, one on each lap, and finish the entire race super fast, possibly in under 20 seconds.
+At the end of 2014, you had to wonder how many weather tanks someone could hit in a single run over a period of time.
+The answer was only one.
+Abney posted a pair of sub-minute three-lap records shortly after landing the first weather tank.
+In November 2014, both were done by running a weather tank at first and then trying to perform as many hill jumps as possible.

 history